No Wrong Door Brainstorming Results

-We are inviting a variety of stakeholders with a vested interest in our community’s mental health to join us on June 29 for a morning of brainstorming to problem solve around three urgent mental health issues that our community is facing – long waiting lists to see mental health providers; our mental health workforce shortage; and the mental health fallout of the pandemic – our “woeful” community.
+On June 29, more than 60 community members, from various agencies and organizations, came together to dream up ideas – big and small, to solve three urgent mental health issues that our community is facing – long waiting lists to see mental health providers; our mental health workforce shortage; and the mental health fallout of the pandemic – our “woeful” community.

 Long waiting lists